• About Us

 While the La Liga remains one of the gold standards of technical excellence, its modern era is increasingly defined by its clubs’ pathological need to blame external factors for their own shortcomings.

-Ahead of Barcelona’s Champions League quarter-final return leg against their fellow Spanish team Atlético Madrid, the Catalan giants have lodged a complaint to LaLiga about the length of the grass in the Wanda Metropolitano, claiming it is too short.
+After Barcelona’s Champions League quarter-final elimination at the hands of fellow Spanish team Atlético Madrid, the Catalan giants lodged a complaint to UEFA about the officiating Wanda Metropolitano, adding to their earlier ones from the first-leg.

 La Liga: Tiki-Taka to Tears